willkill07/RAJA/docs/sphinx/dev_guide/coding_guidelines.rst

 * A "should" item is a strong recommendation.
 * A "may" item is a potentially beneficial stylistic suggestion.

-Items having "should" and "may" qualifiers may be situation-dependent.
-Their application should serve to enhance code readability and help reduce errors.
+Whether and how to apply items having "should" or "may" qualifiers may depend on the particular code situation.
+They should be used in a manner that helps to enhance code readability and help reduce user and developer errors.

 ========